DendrouLab/panpipes/docs/usage/gene_list_format.md

-QC_mm gene list inputs
+Ingestion gene list inputs
 -----------------------
-In the QC_mm pipeline, panpipes can score gene lists based on the percent gene content (as is typically done for mitochondrial content), or score genes based on the average expression of a set of genes subtracted with the average expression of a reference set of genes.
+In the ingestion pipeline, panpipes can score gene lists based on the percent gene content (as is typically done for mitochondrial content), or score genes based on the average expression of a set of genes subtracted with the average expression of a reference set of genes.

-This is defined in the following section of the qc_mm pipeline.yml:
+This is defined in the following section of the ingestion pipeline.yml:

     custom_genes_file: path/to/resources/qc_genelist_1.0.csv
     calc_proportions: hb,mt,rp